EZO Logo

 4. Peripheral devices: These are significant support hardware devices that are used within the organization, such as scanners, printers, keyboards, etc.

-Hardware Asset Management Challenges
+Key Hardware Asset Management Challenges Faced by IT Managers

 1. Lack of visibility on hardware assets